Migration From Within the Region and State

 Moving to Oregon

-According to the U.S. Census Bureau’s 2013 County-to-County migration estimates, the largest influx of people moving to the region from outside Oregon – but from within the United States – comes from Clark County, Washington.
-However, when we consider those from outside the United States, the top place people move from is Asia.
+According to the U.S. Census Bureau’s 2018 County-to-County migration estimates, the largest influx of people moving to the Region from outside Oregon – but from within the U.S. – comes from Riverside County, California.
+However, when we consider those from outside the U.S., the top place people move from is Asia.

 For more information about international students, see the connectivity map on Looking Ahead.